35505126/Jadey-s-Bakery-/README.md

   quantity INT NOT NULL DEFAULT 0
 );
 ```

+# 10. Download Wordpress 🥸
+- Type the command ```sudo apt update``` & then ```sudo apt upgrade -y``` into CLI.
+-
+- Type the command ```sudo nano 'change this into the file you want to access``` into CLI.

+# 10. Link Amazon SES
+- Enter your email address for the website.
+- Fill in your domain name and follow through with the set up process.
+- Verify your email address.
+- Add DKIM records to Route 53.

 # 12. InstallDocker
 - Type the command ```sudo apt update```.
 - Type the command ```sudo apt install -y docker.io docker-compose```